garycunningham89/pands-project/README.md

 1. Introduction

 Ronald Aylmer Fisher's data set has been consulted in a vast range of articles and disciplines as noticeable during initial research.
 Ronald Fisher, himself was an English statistic-driven, genetic biologist who compiled the Iris Data Set as per this study.
 The 1936 study titled "The use of multiple measurements in taxonomic problems" portrayed data on three different Iris species;- Iris Setosa, Iris Virginica and Iris Versicolor.
 The data compiled comprised of four features of each species, i.e. sepal length, sepal width, petal length and petal width.
 The total flowers contained in the data set were 150, split into 50 of each of the three species.
-All of the attribue information was measured in cm.
-The data set characteristics are summarised in the folling list(Fisher, 1936, adapted from UCI Machine Learning Repository, Iris):
+All of the attribute information was measured in cm.
+The data set characteristics are summarized in the following list(Fisher, 1936, adapted from UCI Machine Learning Repository, Iris):

 Classes: 3 - Species - Setosa, Virginica, Veriscolor.
 No of Inputs: 150 - 50 of each class above.